freddessaint/epitome-seo/README.md

 Epitome SEO
 ===============

-Easily handle SEO metadata for every pages of a theme.
-Designed to fit into WordPress as a core functionality.
+A WordPress plugin to easily handle SEO metadata for every pages of a theme.

 [View project page](http://freddessaint.github.com/epitome-seo)